 Tanner Capps is from Westminster, South Carolina.
 He received his B.A. in English and Visual Art from Anderson College (2004) and the M.A. in Religion with a concentration in theological studies from Westminster Theological Seminary (2009).
-His research focuses on 16th century iconoclasm and accompanying early modern understandings of visuality, the image, idolatry, and sacramental theology.
+His research focuses on 16th century iconoclasm and accompanying early modern understandings of the image, idolatry, and sacramental theology.
 In connection with these topics, he is also interested in the role the visual arts play in theological and religious formation.
-He is currently teaching courses in medieval and early modern literature and religion at St. Andrews Presbyterian College in Laurinburg, North Carolina.
+He currently teaches in the Department of Religious Studies St. Andrews University in Laurinburg, North Carolina.
 He and his wife, Hannah, have a one year-old daughter.
 Tanner is a devotee of Atlanta Braves baseball.

 Brian Curry grew up in Nashville, Tenn.
 At Vanderbilt, he studied music, German, and biology and graduated with a B.S. in 2003.
 After college, he spent time doing research in clinical pharmacology and teaching music.
 In 2008 he received an M.Div. from Covenant Theological Seminary.
 As a doctoral student, his research investigates the consequences of a covenantal, Christ-centered doctrine of creation for the practices of art-making.
 Other interests include theological ethics, New Testament theology, and theology and natural science.
 He attends All Saints Church, and in his free time, enjoys playing saxophone and guitar, and spending time with his wife, Andrea, and their four children.